shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 The bug funnel (it's not really just bugs - also features etc., but "bug funnel" is easy to think about) is the concept that when code is written (by a human or AI), it sometimes contains things that are not desirable.
-As that code "moves forward in the software lifecycle" (compilers, linters, various tests, review, etc. etc.), some of these bugs are discovered at every step and get filtered out.
+As that code "moves forward in the software lifecycle" (compilers, linters, various tests, review, etc.), some of these bugs are discovered at every step and get filtered out.
 Bugs that are discovered earlier in the "funnel" are cheaper than bugs found later.
 In other words, it's a very good idea to "shift-left" bugs in the bug funnel.